flox/nixexprs/docs/channel-construction.md

 ## `topdir` subdirectories

 The channel creation mechanism looks at a number of subdirectories of `topdir` to generate channel outputs from.
 Other than `pkgs`, all these subdirectories are determined by [`package-sets.nix`](../channel/package-sets.nix).
-Each subdirectory allows specifying a package set where each package has a <name> corresponding to the file it is defined in.
+See [here](./package-sets.md) for more information on package sets.
+For each subdirectory, every file and directory within it specifies a package with the same name.
+E.g. `pythonPackages/myPkg/default.nix` defines the `myPkg` python package, accessible via the `pythonPackages.myPkg` attribute (among others).
+The following table specifies the properties of each supported subdirectory.

 | Package set | Call scope attribute | Paths | Output attribute paths |
 | --- | --- | --- | --- |